hschhhwwwo0o/yamu/README.md

 Before starting to develop the code base, I tried to carefully think through all the requirements for the future software product.
 I formulated functional requirements, user requirements, quality attributes; compiled a data dictionary and a dictionary of terms.
 At this stage of development I tried to be guided by the book «Software Requirements Development» by Carl Wiegers, Jay Beatty.

-I have created a unique identifier for each requirement.
-At the stage of code writing, I marked in comments the identifier of the requirement that I will implement; thanks to this it will be easy to find the implementation of a certain requirement in the code base.
+I have created a unique ID for each requirement.
+At the stage of code writing, I marked in comments the ID of the requirement that I will implement; thanks to this it will be easy to find the implementation of a certain requirement in the code base.
 In the book it is called _requirements tracking_.

 ### 2. Design development